ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/encryption.md

 ## Overview

 Within a Lit action, you may choose to `encrypt` from within the context of an action.
 Encryption within the action may be useful if you do not wish to provide context on the encryption material to the client.
-Keeping all context on the encryption operation within the Trusted Execution Enviorment (TEE).
+Keeping all context on the encryption operation within the Trusted Execution Environment (TEE).

 ::: note
 The Lit Action implementation of `encrypt` will not return the `dataToEncryptHash`.
 This can be created with the `crypto.subtle.digest` implementation by specifying the `SHA-256` hashing option if your use case requires the message hash.